jbest/biospex_tools/README.md

 # biospex_tools
-A collection of tools for working with Biospex
+A collection of tools for working with Biospex (https://biospex.org/) data

 biospex_expander is a Jupyter notebook that allows you to load a Biospex export and expand the JSON values for the 'occurrence' field into multiple columns.